sirio7g/ec2/README.md

 ```
 pip install boto

+#
+# If 'pip' is not installed on your machine, try with:
+# sudo easy_install pip
+#
 ```

-In most case if is enough but if you have the Mountain Lion version of OsX you might need to export the variable as following:
+In most case if is enough but if you are running Mountain Lion you might need to export the variable as follow:

 ```
 export PYTHONPATH=/usr/bin/python2.7